 Cueto quiets Yankees as Reds win series

 The Yankees dropped the rubber game of their three game, Interleague match up with the Cincinnati Reds, 5-2.
-After winning the first game of the series behind Andy Pettitte‘s eight shutout innings, the Yankees fell a bit short of a comeback on Saturday, and just came up short overall on Sunday.
+After winning the first game of the series behind ‘s eight shutout innings, the Yankees fell a bit short of a comeback on Saturday, and just came up short overall on Sunday.

 Right now, the Yankees are playing poorly.
 Very poorly.
 There’s no getting arouund it.
 But, this isn’t exactly a new thing for the Yankees.
 They’ve tended to play poorly at the beginning of the year before turning it around once the weather heats up.
 Still, they’re sad right now.
-And this is what they need to do.
+And is what they need to do.

 3 Responses to Cueto quiets Yankees as Reds win series